-KANALCOIN NEWS – President of the Federal Reserve Bank St. Louis, James Bullard, issued a statement about
+KANALCOIN NEWS โ President of the Federal Reserve Bank St. Louis, James Bullard, issued a statement about Bitcoin recently.
+According to Bullard, the US dollar will never be replaced, despite the recent rise in popularity of Bitcoin.

 The soaring price and popularity of Bitcoin in recent times seems to have caused various responses from many parties.
 Economic and financial experts also stepped in to provide opinions about this phenomenon.